ali7887/ali7887/README.md

 - 👋 Hi, I’m @ali7887
-- 👀 I’m interested in web develop
+- 👀
-- 🌱 I’m currently learning react js
+- 🌱 I'm IT Specialist , Expert in Web designing (wordpress, html, css) , Experience with Cloud Computing (AWS) & Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me alikiani78@gmail.com